 - International applications may be required to submit proof of English proficiency.

-- Faculty meet shortly after the December 1st deadline to review applications and identify candidates for admission.
+- Faculty meet shortly after the application deadline to review applications and identify candidates for admission.

 - Screening is based on compatibility of program training goals and applicant professional goals, academic achievement, and work experience.
 Quality of references and standardized test scores are also important.
 Applicants who are successful in being offered admission to the program: